MicrosoftDocs/bot-docs/articles/v4sdk/abs-quickstart.md

 ---
-title: Create a bot with Azure Bot Service - Bot Service
+title: Create a bot resource with Azure Bot Service - Bot Service
-description: Learn how to create a bot with Bot Service, an integrated, dedicated bot development environment.
+description: Learn how to create a bot resource with Azure Bot Service, an integrated, dedicated bot development environment.
-keywords: Quickstart, create bot, bot service, web app bot
+keywords: Quickstart, create bot resource, bot service, web app bot
 author: mmiele
 ms.author: kamrani
 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 05/24/2021
+ms.date: 06/23/2021
 ---

-# Create a bot with Azure Bot Service
+# Create an Azure Bot resource

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-This topic shows how to create the **Azure Bot** resource, which provides the infrastructure to build a bot.
-Once you have created the resource, you can then build your bot.
+The **Azure Bot** resource allows you to register your bot with the Azure Bot Service.
+You can build, connect, and manage bots to interact with your users wherever they are, from your app or website to Teams, Messenger and many other channels.
+To learn how to create a bot, see the quick start article applicable to your programming language.

 [!INCLUDE [composer sdk tip](../includes/azure-bot-resource/composer-tip.md)]